Gregg Sherman, MD

 DISCLOSURE OF UNLABELED USE:

-The opinions expressed during the educational activity are those of the faculty and do not necessarily represent the views of NACE.
+The opinions expressed during the educational activity are those of the faculty and do not necessarily represent the views of ABC and NACE.
 The information is presented for the purpose of advancing the attendees' professional development.

-National Association for Continuing Education is approved as a provider of nurse practitioner continuing education by the American Association of Nurse Practitioners.
+The National Association for Continuing Education is approved as a provider of nurse practitioner continuing education by the American Association of Nurse Practitioners.
 AANP Provider Number 121222.

 This CME activity was planned and produced in accordance with the ACCME Essentials and the AANP CE Standards and Policies and AANP Commercial Support Standards.